hansewetz/para/README.md

 debug: ... cleanup done
 ```

-We see that ```para``` skips 2 lines in the input file and positions at file position 4 in th output file before starting to process.
+We see that ```para``` skips 2 lines in the input file and positions at file position 4 in the output file before starting to process.
 The output file is now:

 ```
 1